 How Qubole Maximizes Spot Utilization and Reduces Costs

 One of our customers—a large enterprise cloud content management company—runs several sophisticated Machine Learning (ML) predictive models daily for its retail clients.
-These models use large volumes of data, such as products, line items, purchase orders, among others.
+These models use large volumes of data, such as products, line items, and purchase orders, among others.
 A necessary prerequisite is to prepare the data for training and running these ML models.
 So this customer runs a daily data Extract, Transform, and Load (ETL) job using Apache Spark on Qubole.
 However, the job would run for over forty-six minutes and fail intermittently, causing reliability issues, delays, and troubleshooting problems—aside from cost overruns and the business ramifications for its clients.
 So it was essential we help this customer resolve these issues and ensure the job ran reliably with the best performance possible.

 In this three-part blog series, I will explain how we helped this customer optimize their Spark clusters for improved performance and cost while ensuring reliability, using innovative tools in Qubole’s Open Data Lake platforms, such as Qubole Cost Explorer and SparkLens.

 - The first blog explains how you can leverage heterogeneous configurations in Qubole clusters to maximize the chance of getting Spot nodes.